Constantine I of Greece: Legacy and popular culture

 Constantine remained an idol for his supporters (much like Venizelos for his own supporters), and generally for the conservative Right, for years after his death.
 However, nowadays the legacy of Venizelos is more appreciated.

 In the popular culture, the slogan of the royalists "psomí, elia ke Kotso Vasiliá" ("bread, olives and King Constantine") still survives.
 It was a popular phrase during the naval blockade of southern Greece by the Allied fleet (1916/17), which caused hunger to the population.

 Titles, styles, honours and arms

 Titles and styles

 From birth, Constantine was styled "His Royal Highness The Crown Prince (Diadochos) of Greece" until his accession to the throne.
-On the day of his baptism, his father issued a Royal Decree granting him the additional title of Duke of Sparta; however, this title was used only outside of Greece.
+On the day of his baptism, his father issued a royal decree granting him the additional title of Duke of Sparta; however, this title was used only outside of Greece.

+He is sometimes numbered Constantine XII in succession to Constantine XI Palaiologos.